Skip to main content

 You can also:

-• contact a specialist sickle cell thalassemia centre where you can get free information and advice to help you understand the implications of being a sickle cell carrier; and
+• contact All Wales Medical Genomics Service (AWMGS) where you can get free information and advice to help you understand the implications of being a sickle cell carrier.

 More information